garth-c/r_exploratory_classification_modeling/README.md

 <img width="781" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/7a8f1dd9-31c2-4ac8-838b-1bf3bf0284ad">

 # Road map for this demo
-## Step 1 import the source data file
+## import the source data file
-## Step 2 explore the data set
+## explore the data set
-## Step 3 develop an exploratory correlation funel model
+## develop an exploratory correlation funel model
-## Step 4 potential predictor feature selection
+## potential predictor feature selection
-## Step 5 adjust reponse variable for class imbalance
+## adjust reponse variable for class imbalance
-## Step 6 build an intial tree learning model
+## build an intial tree learning model
-## Step 7 build H2O models
+## build H2O models
-## Step 8 evaluate the results
+## evaluate the results
-## Step 9 start the modeling process
+## start the modeling process

 --------------------------------------------------

-## Step 1 import the source data file
+## import the source data file

 Validate that the input file dimensions [7,032 X 20] match the source data file.
-Note that 'seniorcitizen' is converted to a factor along with all other 'chr' data.
-There were no data quality issues noted - I used skimr for the data quality testing.
+Note that the 'seniorcitizen' variable is converted to a factor along with all other 'chr' data.
+There were no data quality issues noted - I used the skimr library for the data quality assessment.

 The first step is to import the source data to RStudio and start working on it.